Frequently Asked Questions about the CWP Initiative

 Is this a Government scheme?
 No, it is industry-led by heating oil trade association The Federation of Petroleum Suppliers (FPS) but devised in full consultation with the Department for Business, Energy and Industrial Strategy (BEIS), who give this initiative their full support.
 The scheme takes in best practice from industry, Government, regulation, charities and academia.

 Must every company in the industry participate in the CWP scheme?
 Membership of the scheme is entirely voluntary, but Cold Weather Priority expects that most businesses in the sector will wish to join.
-Members of the Federation of Petroleum Suppliers may also display the CWP logo on their website and other communications, demonstrating its caring nature to its customers.
+Members of the Federation of Petroleum Suppliers may also display the CWP logo on their website and other communications.

 How did the CWP scheme originate?
 At an industry meeting with Government and other stakeholders in October 2014, we agreed to look into what could be done.